Lazytangent/DataFlow/WALKTHROUGH.md

 * Create an action type constant
 * Create an action creator that returns an action (just a POJO)
 * Create a thunk that dispatches the action creator
+* Create a reducer and add it to the store
 * Create a case that matches the action type and returns a new state

 ### Testing your actions